ffornari90/iam-voms-aa/README.md

 * `client`: an example OpenID Connect client application for IAM.
 * `nginx-voms`: an OpenResty VOMS container providing TLS termination and client VOMS attribute certificate parsing and validation, deployed as a service that protects the VOMS-AA.
 * `voms-aa`: a container running the VOMS Attribute Authority Java application.
+* `voms-client`: a CENTOS 7 container that provides VOMS client CLI with LSC and VOMSES files properly configured for a custom VO.

 The correct start timing for those services that rely on other services is managed by the [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it) script by [vishnubob](https://github.com/vishnubob).